-This year we saw the expected pattern of increasing production with more time in the market.
-And while we saw similar average volumes as in past years in Distilleries over 4 years old, there was a notable dropoff in reported production volumes in the younger cohorts.
-This could be the result of actual changes in the make-up of younger entrants as compared with previous ones, or it could be the result of fewer larger, younger producers responding.
+The expected pattern of production increasing relative to time in the market continues (as in past years) with distilleries more than 4 years old.
+However, there was a notable drop-off in reported production volumes in the younger producers.
+This could be the result of actual changes in the make-up of younger entrants, as compared with previous ones, or it could be the result of fewer of the larger recent entrants responding.

 Table 2: Average Sales & Production Volumes by Age